DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_I.md

 The login is free and quick to create.

 Today we will explore a new dataset in R. We will look for errors and show you some simple ways to fix them.
-The code used today reinforce code you learned in previous weeks.
+The code used today reinforces code you learned in previous weeks.
 A quick recap of the topics we covered last time:

 1. Reading R code